kubescape/sizing-checker/README.md

 ## Prerequisites

-- **Kubeconfig** configured for access to the Kubernetes cluster where you plan to deploy Armo.
+- **Kubeconfig** configured for access to the Kubernetes cluster where you plan to deploy Kubescape Operator.

 ## Run the Check